 This article provides instructions on how to back up your Wharton account data.
-Every student should have a Google Takeout Archive, as it is the most sure-fire way to ensure you have all of your Wharton account data.
+Every student should have a Google Takeout Archive to ensure you have all of your Wharton account data.
 Instructions on how to transfer/import/view your mail using various services can be found here.

 You can also do this for any personal Gmail account, just replace "your Wharton address" in the following instructions with your own personal Gmail address.